English fall 2021 course sampler

 ENG 6800 – Advanced Creative Writing

-This course will focus on poetry and is designed with attention to both production and revision.
+This course will focus on creative writing in students’ chosen genre with attention to both production and revision.
 The word "advanced" should be taken to mean deeply focused.
 Your work will be your primary concern and readings will be relevant to craft and thematic discussions.
 Students will be placed in small, rotating, peer groups to share work with each other so that there are always fresh eyes on your writing whether you are up for workshop or not.
 The workshop format will be exploratory conversations where both the writer and readers have a chance to grow their vocabulary and get experience sharing their perspectives on creative work.

 ENG 7001 – Introduction to Doctoral Studies in English